 First, a little shameless self promotion...

-high school, thirty years after graduation.
-While in their teens, the boys had been known collectively as the D.A.'s (not
+old New Jersey high school, thirty years after graduation.
+While in their teens, the boys had been known collectively as the

-so much a "gang" as a tight group of friends); but time and distance have brought changes and adult responsibilities.
-Letting
+D.A.'s (not so much a "gang" as a tight group of friends); but time and distance have brought changes and adult responsibilities.

-go of the past proves challenging for the quartet, which consists of Frankie, the group leader and tough-guy greaser still
+Letting go of the past proves challenging for the quartet, which consists of Frankie, the group leader and tough-guy greaser

-playing the part at age 48; Denny, Frankie's best friend, whose misguided counsel to his 20-year-old son backfires in his
+still playing the part at age 48; Denny, Frankie's best friend, whose misguided counsel to his 20-year-old son backfires in

-face; Tony, the romantic, whose marriage and happiness are threatened by the reappearance of an old love; and Eddy, the straight-laced
+his face; Tony, the romantic, whose marriage and happiness are threatened by the reappearance of an old love; and Eddy, the

-nerd and arguably most centered of the four thrown into emotional turmoil by the appearance of a new one.
-Now, all four must
+straight-laced nerd and arguably most centered of the four thrown into emotional turmoil by the appearance of a new one.
+Now,

-find the courage to leave the past behind as they come to terms with middle age and the realities of their diverse lives.
+all four must find the courage to leave the past behind as they come to terms with middle age and the realities of their diverse

-NOTE: This book contains explicit language and sexual situations
+lives.
+NOTE: This book contains explicit language and sexual

-a Kindle device to read a Kindle book; just download a free reading app for your PC, Mac, or smartphone, or use the Kindle Cloud Reader to read the book in your browser!)
+You don't need a Kindle device to read a Kindle book; just download a free reading app for your PC, Mac, or smartphone, or use the Kindle Cloud Reader to read the book

 ♫ ♫ ♫